Taylor Twellman: Injuries and retirement

 Twellman suffered a neck injury and a serious concussion from a mid-air collision against Los Angeles Galaxy goalkeeper Steve Cronin on August 30, 2008.
 Twellman played the rest of the 2008 season, but due to lingering symptoms from his whiplash and concussion, he played only two games in 2009.
+One of these games vs. New York on June 7, seen him enter as a halftime substitute and score two goals in the 4-0 win those goals were the 100th and 101st of his career.
 Twellman had planned to make his return during the 2010 season, but he was unable to play that season and was placed on the season-ending injury list.
 After struggling to find any playing time over the past three seasons in MLS due to his head injury, Twellman announced his retirement from the game at the end of the 2010 MLS season.